Page 1 Page 2

 Here is the problem with diagnosis – it leads to accepting ‘reasons why’ in a negative way.
 I don’t want to come across as someone who dismisses the value of reflection.
 Certainly human’s ability to look at themselves critically is one of our best traits.
 It is the foundation of all self-improvement.
 But I am reminded of the two proscriptions at the entrance of the temple of the Oracle at Delphi

 “know thyself” “nothing in excess”

 A friend and mentor loved to put it this way, “Moderation in all things as long as you don’t overdo it.”

 Saul Bellow once dryly observed, “Socrates said the unexamined life is not worth living.
 But the over examined life makes you wish you were deal.
 Given the alternative, I’d rather be living.”

 Gridlock: The lesson here is that excess is the enemy of the value of self-reflection.
 Analysis-paralysis is the mind-numbing, career-killing, opportunity-missing tendency that can cost you and your company so much more than you can imagine.

-Many of my coaching clients come to me locked in behaviors that they are only marginally aware of – and certainly not aware of the costs.
+Many of my mentoring clients come to me locked in behaviors that they are only marginally aware of – and certainly not aware of the costs.
 These behaviors have created gridlock.
 They are moving in the same small circle of attempted solution and unsatisfying results.
 The question becomes ‘how to break those cycles and set upon a new path’.